A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: The density theorem

 \textbf{Acknowledgement:} I would like to thank V. Blomer for his encouragement while working on the project.
 Further I would like to thank R. Schmidt for patiently answering my questions related to Arthur parameters for ${\rm GSp}_4$.
+We also thank the anonymous referee for a very carefully reading the manuscript and for making many useful suggestions.